gallantlab/himalaya/README.rst

    <h2>Examples</h2>

-Check the gallery of example to get examples of use of ``Himalaya``.
+Check the gallery of example to get examples of use of ``himalaya``.

 .. |Github| image:: https://img.shields.io/badge/github-tutorials-blue